HotSushi/linux-sysadmin-interview-questions/README.md

 > https://superuser.com/questions/43149/what-is-the-difference-between-unix-and-linux <br>
 > different from scratch, proprietary, POSIX compliant
 * What is the difference between Telnet and SSH?
+> I use telnet (port 23) to check if port is open, you can form HTTP get requests too.Telnet has no encryption.<br>
+> $ telnet localhost 80
+> Historically it used to allow shell access, now it doesnt
 * Explain the three load averages and what do they indicate.
 What command can be used to view the load averages?
 > $ uptime <br>
 > https://www.howtogeek.com/194642/understanding-the-load-average-on-linux-and-other-unix-like-systems/